anilpank/javascriptninja/README.md

 - Using semicolons has advantage of consistency with other languages.
 - Using semicolons prevents .01% of major head breaking issues.

+### LINTING
+- A linter scans your code to detect potential problems and errors.
+- JSLint first linter created  (2002, preconfigured), not very configurable
+- JSHint (fork of JSLint), much more configurable, built in package support, not extensible
+- ESLint  (most recent), custom rules support, lots of configuration.
+(Not good for someone new)

+#### JSHint Options
+- Go to browser http://jshint.com/.
+Paste your code and you get the warnings.
+- Use Brackets editor and install JSHint extenstion.
+Then you can see all the error when you work on your javascript file.
+- Another option is to install jshint through npm (npm install -g jshint) and then from command line run it on a file (jshint code.js)